MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/hyper-v/Get-VHD.md

 The **Get-VHD** cmdlet gets the virtual hard disk object associated with a virtual hard disk.

 > [!Note]
-> When the VHD is in use (e.g by a VM or mounted in OS) and it is on shared storage, the **Get-VHD** cmdlet can only access it from the host that is using it.
-All others will get and error that it is in use.
+> When the VHD is in use (for example by a VM or mounted in the OS) and it is on shared storage, the **Get-VHD** cmdlet can only access it from the host that is using it.
+Any other server trying to run the **Get-VHD** cmdlet will get an error that it is in use.

 ## EXAMPLES